-Tensense is a new category of software that is revolutionising the way CEOs manage their businesses.
-Unlike overwhelming management reporting tools, Tensense uses Sensemaking principles to bring ‘just enough’ insight to complex business situations that can be used to move forward effectively.
+Tensense is a new category of software that is revolutionising the way the C-Suite manage their business.
+Unlike overwhelming management reporting tools, Tensense uses Sensemaking principles to bring ‘just enough’ insight into the behaviours being displayed in the business that can be used to support effective analysis and decision-taking.

 How does Tensense support CEOs?

 Cut through the noise and get clarity about your business’s issues before they impact performance.

 Complete the picture provided by your Business Intelligence, supported by advanced analytical functionality.

 Understand your business so that you can manage ESG risks, maximise value and improve confidence.